anadezama/Self-Audit/README.md

 ### 1. Google Form

-This is the Self-Audit Form that gets filled out by the FOMs.
+This is the Self-Audit Form that gets filled out by the FOMs(1).
 The images that are uploaded on the Form are automatically saved in the folder called “Self-Audit(File responses)” inside the google drive (2).
 The images get automatically erased every monday at 1pm with the script called DeleteOldFiles (3).

 (1) https://docs.google.com/a/sunholdings.net/forms/d/1m-N2uCmuza-nMP9X3PIZB8qMbnnpd9BxMiC8mz67CuU/edit?usp=forms_home&ths=true
 (2) https://drive.google.com/drive/u/2/folders/0BxQ3K2juRI2NfnVOWHB6SG1FcEkyeVhlUGs5bjRfT2ZCWURDZ096ZTZUa2FnMU1zaDBWVEU